ArtsPeople creates opportunities for people to engage with art.

 | Public Art & Design

 Rina is a designer, academic and curator with 30 years’ design experience.
 She has worked in studios in Sydney and Milan and collaborated with architects on custom projects.

 In 2002 she co-founded interior product design company bernabeifreeman with Kelly Freeman.
 Their acclaimed products have won numerous awards and feature in journals and exhibitions both locally and internationally, including as part of the permanent collection at The Powerhouse Museum, Sydney.

 Rina is also an academic with the Faculty of the Built Environment UNSW, where she teaches and publishes research in the field of emotional design.

-Luke is a digital media producer and content creator, currently undertaking a Bachelor of Digital Media at Macleay College.
+Luke is a digital media producer and content creator, with a Bachelor of Digital Media from Macleay College.

 He manages website content, social media and digital marketing.
 Luke assists creators in OBS (Open Broadcast System), content creation and analytics.

 In 2018 he published the first episode of his ongoing ‘In Summary’ series on YouTube, garnering a significant viewership.